-The Great Christmas Pudding Race (December 10)
+The Great Christmas Pudding Race (TBA)

 The Great Christmas Pudding Race has been happening for over 40 years now to raise money for Cancer Research UK.

 Members of the public gather in teams of four to face the number one challenge: balancing a Christmas Pudding on a tray while dodging inflatable obstacles and solving puzzles.
-The team members dress up in festive costumes – think Santas, elves, turkeys, reindeer – and their attempts to keep Christmas Pudding always bring a smile to the attendants’ faces.
+The team members dress up in festive costumes – think Santas, elves, turkeys, and reindeer – and their attempts to keep Christmas Pudding always bring a smile to the attendants’ faces.

 Christmas Lights (All Month)